2sic/2sxc-docs/docs-src/pages/basics/configuration/index.md

 Note: _there are some global ADAM Settings that can be configured in a different way, but it's not standardized/finalized yet, so not public, and we'll try to move that into the new standard._

+> [!NOTE]
+> There is a small caching issue when creating the first ever global setting.
+> ATM you'll need to restart DNN/Oqtane for it to be picked up.
+>
+> Once you have a global setting, you can change it without restarting DNN/Oqtane.

 ---

 ## Site Level (Portal)